-He’s been wearing Vans sneakers for years, and loves the fun styles Backcountry offers.
+He’s been wearing Vans sneakers for years and loves all the styles they offer.
 The Vans Old Skool offers more support for the long walks across campus, and are a great price!

-Oklahoma gets significantly colder Winters than Texas, so he’ll be reaching for his Patagonia Fleece Pullovers more often.
+Oklahoma gets significantly colder Winters than Texas, so he’ll be reaching for his fave fleece pullovers more often.
 And I feel more comfortable knowing he’s got the essentials he needs to be comfortable, and also look and feel his best.